Vanitzza/Vanitzza/README.md

 🌱 Currently studying Web Design and Development at NAIT

+📖 HTML, CSS, JS & working on PHP

+📁 Porfolio in progress

 💞️ Favorite things: Anime, games, kpop, my cats

 ⚡ Always looking for exciting collabs and communities to join

 <!---
 Vanitzza/Vanitzza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.